 Anyone venturing into Tasmania's southwest on the roads to Strathgordon or Scotts Peak Dam will be treated to some great views of Lake Pedder and surrounding mountains.
 Weather permitting of course.
 To really soak up the scenery and enjoy the sunrises and sunsets - or wait for weather to clear - an overnight stay is desirable.
 If you're in a campervan, caravan or tent, here are three campgrounds I can recommend.

-This campground is literally right on the edge of Lake Pedder just three kilometers short of Strathgordon, at the north-western end of the massive lake.
+This campground is literally right on the edge of Lake Pedder just three kilometres short of Strathgordon, at the north-western end of the massive lake.
 There is an upper section which is mostly level but doesn't have lake views.
 The rest of the campground has varying views over the lake but is on a slope.
 In fact it slopes right into the lake, so park with care and remember the handbrake!

 When I visited I had the campground all to myself, a common experience when touring in winter.
 This meant I could park the rental campervan wherever I wanted, and being rather indecisive it took a while to settle on a sloping spot near the lake.

 Like most bush campgrounds in Tasmania, facilities are limited to toilets and rainwater tanks, although at Ted's Beach the toilets are more substantial and inside a solid shelter.
 The real assets of campgrounds are the location - and at Ted's Beach the views across the lake are the big drawcard.
 If you can see the view, that is.
 Following a clear night a layer of fog covered Lake Pedder, so I had to wait a while to fully enjoy the superb location.
 In the meantime I visited the impressive Gordon Dam, which is 15km further down the road from Ted's Beach.